JDL Travel

 boat sunset

 We settled into a routine of work, doctors appointments, sibling bonding, splitting our love between two dogs, and cooking in a "real" kitchen.
 We were excited to be able to coordinate this time home to attend three of our friends' weddings!
-Shoutout to Sharon for hosting us (and Luna) during the wedding marathons!
+Shoutout to Sharon for hosting us (and Luna) during the wedding marathon!

 Gertie at work